-The Company's cash equivalents consist of its highly liquid investments with an original maturity of three months or less when purchased by the Company.
-The Company's short-term investments consist of corporate notes and bonds and U.S. government and agency securities.
+The Company's cash equivalents consist of its highly liquid investments with original maturities of three months or less as of the date purchased by the Company.
+At December 31, 2004, the Company's short-term investments consisted of corporate notes and bonds and U.S. government and agency securities.
+At September 30, 2005, the Company's restricted cash consisted of a one-year fixed account at zero interest as a result of a new regulation in Argentina which requires the maintenance of cash balances as a percentage of foreign loans advanced by the Company to its foreign subsidiary.

-The Company has evaluated its investments in accordance with the provisions of Statement of Financial Accounting Standards (SFAS) No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
+The Company has evaluated its investment policies consistent with the provisions of Statement of Financial Accounting Standards (SFAS) No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
 Based on such evaluation, the Company's management has determined that all of its investment securities are properly classified as available-for-sale.
-Based on the Company's intent, investment policies and its ability to liquidate debt securities maturing after one year during the one-year operating cycle, the Company classifies such short-term investment securities within current assets.
-Available-for-sale securities are carried at fair value, with unrealized gains and losses reported as a separate component of Stockholders' Equity under the caption "Accumulated Other

-Comprehensive Income or Loss."
+Based on the Company's intent, investment policies and related ability to liquidate debt securities maturing after one year during the one-year operating cycle, the Company classifies such short-term investment securities within current assets.
+Available-for-sale securities are carried at fair value, with unrealized gains and losses reported as a separate component of Stockholders' Equity under the caption "Accumulated Other Comprehensive Income or Loss."
 The amortized cost basis of debt securities is periodically adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization is included as a component of interest income (expense).
-The amortized cost basis of securities sold is based on the specific identification method and all such realized gains and losses are recorded as a component within other income (expense), net.
+The amortized cost basis of securities sold is based on the specific identification method and all such realized gains and losses are recorded to other income (expense), net.
 Interest and dividends on securities classified as available-for-sale are included in interest income.
-The fair value of short-term investments at March 31, 2005 was as follows (in millions):
+The fair value of short-term investments at September 30, 2005 was as follows (in millions):